Need Help? Give us a call.

 This is particularly true when it comes to funding.
 Less than 5% of women-owned businesses were part of VC deals in 2016.
 As Fortune reported recently, women-owned businesses typically receive less funding due to a lack of female VCs.

 Women entrepreneurs continue to encounter gender bias when it comes to raising capital, as Fundera also reported.
 This is especially visible in certain industries like technology, fashion, and finance, where women were perceived to be less successful and weaker managers than their male counterparts.
 So, when it comes to financing, women business-owners still face many hurdles.

-Fortunately, women business owners now have more financing options with the rise of alternative business lenders.
+Fortunately, women business owners now have more business loans for women with the rise of alternative business lenders.

 Online alternative lending offers a streamlined application and approval process that also makes it convenient for women business owners trying to juggle their many responsibilities.

 “I have four kids,” Misty Cooley, owner of Penick Concrete Services, says.
 “I don’t have time to go to the bank.
 I can do everything online while taking care of my kids at the same time.”